angr/angr.io/content/blog/java_angr.md

 Finally, we start symbolically executing the program step-by-step.
 We prune paths reaching the `gameFail()` method, while we stash paths solving one round of the game (formally, reaching basic block 30 of the method `game()`).
+When run, `numeric_solutions` will contain the 3 response values.
 ```Python
 print("="*10 + " SYMBOLIC EXECUTION STARTED")
 while(len(simgr.active)>0):